lihuizhao01887152/Imperial-College-London/README.md

 # Imperial-College-London
-Author: LIHUI ZHAO
+Author: LIHUI ZHAO.
-For Imperial College London Master degree
+These are for Imperial College London Master degree.
-Codes are in the branch of "ANN_codes"
+Codes are stored in the branch of "ANN_codes"